Nursery and Demonstration Garden Tours

 Pruning Basics – Wednesday April 17, 1 pm Learn the basics of how to prune shrubs and small trees.
 How, when, and why.
 We’ll teach the difference between shearing and pruning, helping you learn to maintain a natural shape for your trees and shrubs.
 Limited to 10 participants.
 This will be a hands-on class.

-June 22 10 AM – Presentation by Jan Hurwitz, author of Butterfly Gardening, The North American Butterfly Association Guide.
+Butterfly Gardening – June 22, 10 am Presentation by Jane Hurwitz, author of Butterfly Gardening: The North American Butterfly Association Guide and editor of Butterfly Gardener Magazine.
 Learn which native plants support butterflies!
 Whether you garden in sun or shade, there are many native plants that will attract butterflies to your garden.
 Butterfly gardening is a gardening method used to protect the entire life cycle of butterflies.
 This talk explores the relationship that butterflies have with specific native plants and suggest easy steps to protect these relationships in order to enhance our local ecosystems, as well as your own garden.